 By Pamela Mkhize

 Like every first-time mom, I wasn’t looking forward to labour.
-I was excited to meet my little one, but a part of me was also scared not knowing what to expect.
+I was excited to meet my little one, but a part of me was also scared because I didn’t know what to expect.
 What’s worse, I was giving birth in a state hospital and we’ve all heard the stories about how traumatic that can be.
 However, my experience was slightly different.

 Hello labour ward